-Presentation: Advance planning (45 min.)
+Presentation: Advance planning (30 min.)

-In addition to supported decision making, another means of ensuring that a person's preferences are considered and respected is through advance planning.
-Advance planning applies especially during times when people may be having difficulties in making or communicating decisions.
+Advance planning is another useful form of support which helps to ensure that a person's preferences are considered and respected.
+Advance planning may be useful to everyone, especially during times when people may be having difficulties in making or communicating decisions.